What Are Common Questions Asked in a Job Interview

 How to Read Buying Signals

 Identify red flags and buying signals during the interview.
-Questions about start date, who you’d report to, and specifics about first-90-day goals are signs of interest.
-Conversely, repeated vagueness about timeline or compensation can signal process delays.
+Questions about start date, who you’d report to and specifics about first-90-day goals often signal interest.
+Conversely, repeated vagueness about timelines or compensation can signal delays or lack of commitment.

 Common Mistakes Candidates Make and How To Fix Them

-If you find recurring weak spots—like nervousness in panel interviews or difficulty with salary conversations—targeted practice with a coach can create rapid, lasting improvement.
-For structured practice, the Career Confidence Blueprint course provides repeatable exercises and answer templates to build consistent performance.https://www.inspireambitions.com/courses/career-confidence-blueprint/
+If you find recurring weak spots—like nervousness in panel interviews or difficulty with salary conversations—targeted practice (mock interviews, coaching, peer review) produces significant improvement.

 Effective Follow-Up Messages